manali-teke/My-Fitness-Tracker/Proj3/README.md

 Are releases tagged in the repository? |	Yes |
 Is there a branch of the repository that is always stable? (i.e. tests always pass, code always builds successfully) |	Yes |
 Do you provide publicly-available instructions for building your software from the source code? |	Yes |
-Can you build, or package, your software using an automated tool |	No |
-Do you provide publicly-available instructions for deploying your software? |	Yes |
+Can you build, or package, your software using an automated tool |	Yes | Dockerized Do you provide publicly-available instructions for deploying your software? |	Yes |
 Does your documentation list all third-party dependencies?* |	Yes |
 Does your documentation list the version number for all third-party dependencies? |	Yes |